 Leadership

+Highways England’s 5 year health and safety plan demonstrates that health, safety and wellbeing are at the heart of everything we do and defines how we should operate as a community.
+This should be based on a culture that embodies a genuine belief that we can become incident and injury free.

+Health and safety leadership is a combined responsibility of the entire project team and requires clear / consistent communication that is cognisant of the needs and expectations of all stakeholders, with early engagement being key.
+Designers must adopt a mind-set that considers all aspects of health, safety and wellbeing including occupational health, human factors and system safety.
+We must embrace transitional change through innovation and technology to improve our health and safety in the design approach.
+This involves challenging standards and encouraging “thinking outside of the box”.

+Designers should follow the safety governance and competency processes set out by Highways England.

-CDM duty holders must ensure health and safety leadership provides suitable arrangements for managing a project, including the allocation of sufficient time and other resources.
-They must demonstrate that those appointed to work on a project have the skills, knowledge and experience and, if they are an organisation, the organisational capability, necessary to fulfil the roles.
+Project leaders must ensure health and safety leadership provides suitable arrangements for managing a project, including the allocation of sufficient time and other resources.
+They must demonstrate that those appointed to work on a project are competent (in terms of skills, knowledge and experience).
+Organisations must have the organisational capability, necessary to fulfil their required roles.

 All aspects of design must be driven by maintainability, operability, buildability and use requirements.
-A holistic approach to the whole life cycle must be encompassed by all CDM duty holders at every stage, including financial and contractual implications.
+A holistic approach to the whole life cycle must be encompassed by all designers at every stage, including financial and contractual implications.

-No CDM duty holder should be allowed to transfer an identified risk or hazard without robustly evidencing how it has been addressed (eliminated or mitigated to the lowest reasonably practicable level) and who has the control to eliminate it.
-All residual risks will be communicated to the relevant stakeholders.
+Designers should not be allowed to transfer an identified risk or hazard without robustly evidencing how it has been addressed (eliminated or mitigated to the lowest reasonably practicable level) and who has the control to eliminate it.
+All residual risks must be communicated to the relevant stakeholders.

-The Client, Designer, Principal Designer, Principal Contractors, contractors, operators, and maintainers must cooperate and communicate with each other and coordinate their work collaboratively, being relentless in the process of hazard elimination.
+Client, designers, contractors, operators, maintainers and other stakeholders must cooperate and communicate with each other and coordinate their work collaboratively, being relentless in the process of hazard elimination.

-We must create the environment that mandates continual improvement, via the use of both minimum and desirable performance indicators, for each aspect of the design, for each section of the safety excellence wheel as shown below:
+We must create the environment that mandates continual improvement, via the use of both minimum and desirable performance indicators, for each aspect of the design, as shown in the safety excellence wheel in section x:

-By adoption of the Highways England 5-year health and safety plan, duty holders, including designers, can show good health and safety leadership and improve the design risk management hazard elimination process
+By adoption of the Highways England 5-year health and safety plan, duty holders, including designers, can show good health and safety leadership and improve the design risk management hazard elimination process.
+Some specific ways of doing this are:

-So far as is reasonably practicable (SFARP) undertake pre-design workshops with the operators and maintainers, considering users and associated parties:
+So far as is reasonably practicable (SFARP) undertake pre-design workshops with the operators and maintainers, considering users and other parties affected by the scheme, including once it is operational:

 Identify what currently works well and what doesn’t;